Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

-{\it GRW vs CW\@.} {We denote the causal wedge (domains) for a finite boundary subregion $A$ as $CW(A)$.} The boundary of the causal wedge with trivial topology is a null hypersurface without caustics in the bulk, thus by the normal condition of Rindler-convexity, $CW(A)$ (with trivial topology) must be a GRW.
+{\it GRW vs CW\@.} {We denote the causal wedge (domains) for a finite boundary subregion $A$ as $CW(A)$.} {It is bounded by future and past causal horizon without caustics in the bulk in AdS vacuum background \cite{Hubeny_2013}\footnote{In the AdS Schwarzschild black hole geometry, caustics may form, and $CW(A)$ might exhibit non-trivial topology \cite{Hubeny_2013}.
+In such cases, $CW(A)$ does not qualify as a GRW.}.} Thus by the normal condition of Rindler-convexity, $CW(A)$ (in AdS vacuum) must be a GRW.
 There are an infinite number of GRWs for the same boundary spatial subregion and the causal wedge is the outmost GRW among them as the causal wedge corresponds to the critical case where the normal null geodesics enclosing CW intersect at the AdS boundary \cite{Hubeny:2012ry}.
-An illustration could be found in figure \ref{GRWUVIR}. {For the case when $CW(A)$ has nontrivial topology \cite{Hubeny_2013}, GRW must be smaller than $CW(A)$ as it still has trivial topology.} {For more generally defined causal wedges, such as the ones causally connected to a spacetime subregion on the boundary, known as the ``strip wedge", it is not necessarily a GRW.
+An illustration can be found in Figure \ref{GRWUVIR}. {For the case of excited states? when $CW(A)$ has nontrivial topology \cite{Hubeny_2013}, GRW must be smaller than $CW(A)$ as it still has trivial topology.} {For more generally defined causal wedges, such as the ones causally connected to a spacetime subregion on the boundary, known as the ``strip wedge", it is not necessarily a GRW.
 Detailed discussions on this topic can be found in \cite{Hubeny_2014}.
 In this paper, we only refer to this $CW(A)$ as the causal wedge.}

 {\it GRW vs EW.} The relation between EW and CW has been discussed a lot in previous literature \cite{Headrick:2014cta,Hubeny:2012wa,DeClerck:2019mkx}.
 In general, EW is deeper than CW in the bulk, except in certain special cases when EW=CW.
-As any minimal surface is geodesic-concave except the planar ones, it could be proved that EW is bigger than GRW except when $\partial A$ is a $d-2$ sphere on the boundary so that EW=CW is a GRW.
+As any minimal surface is geodesic-concave except the planar ones, it can be proved that EW is bigger than GRW except when $\partial A$ is a $d-2$ sphere on the boundary so that EW=CW is a GRW.
 Particularly, in $AdS_3/CFT_2$, any connected region $A$ on the boundary has $\partial A$ being two points (0d spheres), so the EW of any connected region in $CFT_2$ has EW=CW being a GRW in the bulk.